-On April 19, 2006, the Company executed definitive agreements with Future Systems, Inc. ("FSI"), a Korean stock exchange (KOSDAQ) listed information technology company based in Seoul, Korea.
-Pursuant to the agreements, the Company will transfer to FSI exclusive rights and a non-exclusive license to develop, manufacture, and sell products based on Rexahn's RX-0201, RX-0047 and RX-10100 drug candidates in certain territories for approximately \$35.8 million, and simultaneously, FSI will issue and sell 4,326,854 shares of its common stock to the Company, representing approximately 28% of FSI's outstanding shares, after giving effect to the subscription.
-The investment, of approximately \$35.8 million, would make the Company the largest single stockholder of FSI.
+- a) The Company has contracted with various vendors to provide research and development services.
+The terms of these agreements usually require an initiation fee and monthly or periodic payments over the terms of the agreement, ranging from 6 months to 24 months.
+The costs to be incurred are estimated and are subject to revision.
+As of September 30, 2006, the total value of these agreements was approximately \$1,900,000 and the Company had made payments totaling \$1,000,000 under the terms of the agreements - b) The Company signed an agreement with a public relations company to provide services for a period of 12 months for consideration of an initiation fee of \$5,000 and periodic payments totaling \$30,000.
+As of September 30, 2006, the Company had paid \$17,332 in connection with this agreement. - c) On April 19, 2006, the Company executed definitive agreements with Future Systems, Inc. ("FSI"), a Korean stock exchange (KOSDAQ) listed information technology company based in Seoul, Korea.
+Pursuant to the agreements, the Company would transfer to FSI exclusive rights and a non-exclusive license to develop, manufacture, and sell products based on Rexahn's RX-0201, RX-0047 and RX-10100 drug candidates in certain territories for approximately \$35.8 million, and simultaneously, FSI would issue and sell 4,326,854 shares of its common stock to the Company, representing approximately 28% of FSI's outstanding shares, after giving effect to the subscription.
+The investment, of approximately \$35.8 million, would have made the Company the largest single stockholder of FSI.
 In addition, the Company entered into an agreement with FSI and Core F.G.
-Co., Ltd., the general partner of Triplewin Corporate Restructuring Partnership, the current majority shareholder of FSI, with respect to the management of FSI in connection with redirecting FSI's business focus to the biopharmaceutical industry.
-Completion of the transactions is subject to customary closing conditions, including approval by FSI shareholders, and the transactions are expected to close during the second quarter of 2006.
+Co., Ltd., the general partner of Triplewin Corporate Restructuring Partnership, the then-current majority shareholder of FSI, with respect to the management of FSI in connection with redirecting FSI's business focus to the biopharmaceutical industry.
+Completion of the transactions was subject to customary closing conditions, including approval by FSI shareholders.
+On June 8, 2006, the Company terminated the agreements entered into with FSI and Core F.G.
+Co., Ltd., including a share subscription agreement, an intellectual property assignment and license agreement and a management agreement, providing for, among other things, the assignment and license by the Company to FSI of certain intellectual property rights for the Company's drug candidates in specified markets and the acquisition by the Company of an ownership interest in FSI.
+The termination followed a vote on the proposed transactions that was not approved by the FSI shareholders at a meeting in Seoul, Korea on June 7, 2006.